Pasta Alla Vodka – tender pasta in a rich, delicious tomato-cream vodka sauce topped with crispy pancetta and freshly grated parmesan cheese.

 Instructions

-- Heat the olive oil in a large skillet over medium heat then add the onion.
-Season with salt and pepper then cook 3-5 minutes or until the onions are translucent.
+- Reduce heat to medium-low then add diced onion.
+Season with salt and pepper and cook 3-4 minutes until onions are tender.